cockroachlabs-field/crdb-geo-tourist/README.md

 app, an icon represents the user, and this user is situated at a location randomly chosen from a set of destinations, each time the page is refreshed.
 Then, a REST call is made from the Javascript front end, including the type of _amenity_ to search for as well as the user's location.
-Witin the Python Flask app, those values are featured in a SQL query against a CockroachDB instance loaded with spatial data.
+Within the Python Flask app, those values are featured in a SQL query against a CockroachDB instance loaded with spatial data.
 This query uses the following spatial data types, operators, and indexes to find and return a set of the nearest amenities,